Naomi Seibt: Career

 On 28 February 2020, an article in The Guardian stated that Seibt was inspired by the Canadian alt-right, white nationalist, and conspiracy theorist Stefan Molyneux after being introduced to his blogs.
 She has been accused of both antisemitism and white nationalism due to her support for some on the alt-right.
 Seibt refused to comment; her mother denied that her daughter supports far-right politics.
 In April 2020, Seibt said her formal work with The Heartland Institute had come to an end.
-She said that it was her decision not to renew a contract, and it was made because the Landesanstalt für Medien NRW threatened to delete her YouTube channel on the grounds that she wants to influence German politics for an American think-tank.
+She said that it was her decision not to renew a contract, and it was made because the Landesanstalt für Medien NRW threatened to delete her YouTube channel on the grounds that she wants to influence German politics for an American think tank.

 In May 2020, she endorsed QAnon, a far-right conspiracy theory alleging that Donald Trump is fighting a satanic network of paedophiles drawn from liberal elites.
 Recent analysis shows that Seibt's Twitter following surged after she repeatedly referenced QAnon.

 In November 2020, Seibt falsely claimed that COVID-19 had not yet been isolated and the PCR testing procedure (to detect the presence of the virus) was unreliable; she falsely claimed it was only based on a computer model of the virus genome.
 In October 2021, she claimed in an interview with SVT that young climate activists do not have enough knowledge on climate issues to be public speakers about the issue and that they have been scared into being exploited by those in power.

-In November 2025 Seibt announced to have requested Asylum in the United States, based on INA section 208.
+In November 2025 Seibt announced that she had requested Asylum in the United States, based on INA section 208.